In this article, you’ll find answers to questions like:

-While there isn’t a district-wide rule to determine how much homework is too much, Diana Fedderman, Palm Beach County School District’s director of secondary education (middle and high school) says a general rule of thumb is that students build on 10 minutes per grade level.
+While there isn’t a district-wide rule to determine how much homework is too much, a general guideline is that students build on 10 minutes per grade level, says Diana Fedderman, Palm Beach County School District’s assistant superintendent of Teaching and Learning.
 For example, 10 minutes for kindergarten, 20 minutes for first grade, 30 minutes for second grade, etc.

-Elementary school children thrive with order and structure at home or wherever they do their homework, according Debbie Battles, the district’s former director of elementary education and a local principal.
+Elementary school children thrive with order and structure at home or wherever they do their homework, says Debbie Battles, a local principal and the district’s former director of Elementary Education.

 “Setting up a schedule and a routine is most important,” Battles says.
 “They shouldn’t be in front of the TV or somewhere where they are constantly interrupted.”